-Do NOT expect your products to be maintained clean because you produced them clean and you ask to take care in the Instruction For Use.
-Design for it + provide the means for it!
+Do not expect your products to be maintained clean because you produced them clean and you ask to take care in the Instruction For Use.
+Actively design for cleanability and provide the means for it!

-It is part of the product quality perception and will have an immediate impact on your market.
+which is part of the product quality perception and usability: your product will not be the hero because they are clean, but if not, will have an immediate negative impact on your market.

 Foreword: cleanness versus disinfection

 Cleanness has to be distinguished from disinfection:

 - Cleanness: absence of deposits of any size (usually visible ones, but grease films or small dust can be invisible)

 - Disinfection: absence of livings germs of any king (usually invisible ones, although fungus or similar may be visible)

 disinfection can NOT be obtained on a non previously cleaned object